 Ralph J. Bunche

-THE RALPH J. BUNCHE HISTORICAL PARK FOR EDUCATION, LEISURE AND RECREATION
+THE RALPH J. BUNCHE HISTORICAL PARK FOR EDUCATION, LEISURE, AND RECREATION

-The former Halifax County Training School, the 1926 Rosenwald school and the Ralph J. Bunche High School in 1957 were pillars of Weldon’s African American communities from 1905 to 1972.
+The former Halifax County Training School, the 1926 Rosenwald school, and the Ralph J. Bunche High School in 1957 were pillars of Weldon’s African American communities from 1905 to 1972.
 Alumni consider the site of the former school hallowed ground.
 To quote an alumnus,

-“Imagine walking the grounds our ancestors walked as we gather around the maypole and relive the memories of days gone by in our new Ralph J. Bunche park!”
-(Michael Backus).
+Imagine walking the grounds our ancestors walked as we gather around the maypole and relive the memories of days gone by in our new Ralph J. Bunche park!”
+(Michael Backus).”

-One of our major projects is to build a historical outdoor park where the former Halifax County Training School and the Ralph J. Bunche High School (Rosenwald Schools) were formerly located.
-During the ushering in of integration, Weldon's two high schools consolidated into a new high school a few miles away on the County Road.
+One of our major projects is building an outdoor park where the historic school was formerly located.
+During the ushering in of integration, Weldon's two high schools were consolidated into a new high school a few miles away on the County Road.

 The vision for Ralph J. Bunche Park is not just another park; it is destined to become a historical landmark and a tribute to the legacy of African American education in Weldon and beyond.
 With the potential to inspire and educate visitors from all walks of life, the park will be a beacon of community pride and hope in an underserved area.
 It will feature notable people and families of the past: early principals, teachers, the first students to integrate Weldon schools, and historic figures in the town’s early history.